 - From a 100 ml infusion bag, withdraw a volume of sterile, non-pyrogenic 0.9% (9 mg/ml) sodium chloride solution for injection equal to the volume of RoACTEMRA concentrate required for the patient's dose under aseptic conditions - Slowly add RoACTEMRA concentrate for IV infusion from each vial into the infusion bag.
 To mix the solution, gently invert the bag to avoid foaming - From a microbiological point of view, the prepared solution for infusion should be used immediately.
 If not used immediately, in use storage times and conditions prior to use are the responsibility of the user and would normally not be longer than 24 hours at 2°C-8°C, unless dilution has taken place in controlled and validated aseptic conditions.
 RoACTEMRA is supplied as a sterile concentrate that does not contain preservatives - Allow the fully diluted RoACTEMRA solution to reach room temperature prior to infusion - The infusion should be administered over 1 hour and must be administered with an infusion set.
 Do not administer as an IV push or bolus - RoACTEMRA should not be infused concomitantly in the same IV line with other drugs.
-No physical or biochemical compatibility studies have been conducted to evaluate the co-administration of RoACTEMRA with other drugs - Adverse events should be reported.
-Reporting forms and information can be found at www.medicinesauthority.gov.mt/pub/adr.doc.
-Adverse events should also be reported to Roche Products Limited.
-Please contact UK Drug Safety Centre on: +44 1707 367554
+No physical or biochemical compatibility studies have been conducted to evaluate the co-administration of RoACTEMRA with other drugs - Adverse events should be reported to Roche Products Limited.
+Please contact the Drug Safety Centre, Roche Products Limited, 6 Falcon Way, Shire Park, Welwyn Garden City, Hertfordshire, England.
+Telephone number +44 1707 367554.
+Adverse events may otherwise be reported via the national Adverse Drug Reactions (ADRs) reporting system.
+Reporting forms and information can be found at: http://medicinesauthority.gov.mt/phvigilance.htm